burger

 To forward the headers of an email, in response to a support request or to the recipient of your choice, either...

-• ... copy-paste the headers displayed according to the method above.
+• ... copy-paste the displayed headers according to the method above.

 • ... forward the email message.